Wishmaster 2: Evil Never Dies: Plot

-Gregory finds Morgana praying at the church altar, and sobbing inconsolably.
-She laments that her guilt, the blood of the innocent man she killed at the museum heist, can never be washed away, and so she can never hope to defeat the Djinn.
-Gregory has compiled more notes, discovering that the Djinn is seeking 1,001 souls.
+Gregory finds Morgana praying at the church altar.
+She laments that her guilt, the blood of the innocent man she killed at the museum heist, can never be washed away, and she can never hope to defeat the Djinn.
+Gregory has compiled more notes, discovering that the Djinn is seeking 800 souls.
 He also finds the incantation used by the alchemist who imprisoned the Djinn.

 In Las Vegas, the Djinn begins granting wishes to casino patrons to collect the remaining required souls.
 When Morgana and Gregory confront Demerest, Gregory wishes for the Djinn to be sent back to hell.
 They are all transported inside the fire opal where Gregory is crucified.
-Morgana angrily wishes for a world without evil; the Djinn says without evil, good cannot exist.
+Morgana angrily wishes for a world without evil; the Djinn says that evil is half of a perfect circle (the other half presumably being good).
 Morgana asks the Djinn the meaning of fulfilling the prophecy.
-The Djinn impatiently recites the prophecy to her, that after 1,001 souls are gathered, the one who wakes the Djinn shall have three wishes.
+The Djinn recites the prophecy to her, that after 800 souls are gathered, the one who wakes the Djinn shall have three wishes.
 Upon the granting of all three, the race of Djinn will reign over the Earth.
 Morgana wishes for the guard she killed to be alive again.
-After receiving a vision of the guard alive and well, her pureness of heart restored, she takes the Djinn's fire opal and speaks the alchemist's chant, "Nib Shiggurath Bahīm."
+After receiving a vision of the guard alive and well, her pureness of heart restored, she takes the Djinn's fire opal and speaks the alchemist's chant, "Nib Sugurath Baheim."
 The Djinn is again banished into the opal, and all the victims are returned to life.